prakharmrsl/easypcceo.github.io/pages/budget-pcs/hard-drive.md

 ![WD Caviar Blue](/img/hdd/1tb.png){: .img-middle}

-If you're looking for a solid hard drive, you really can't go wrong with the Western Digital Caviar Blue 1TB 7200 RPM mechanical hard drive.
+If you're looking for a solid hard drive, you really can't go wrong with the [Western Digital Caviar Blue 1TB 7200 RPM mechanical hard drive](https://amzn.to/2Im1AqV){: target="_blank"}.
 It's a favorite amongst the members of the PC Master Race, and for good reason.

 The drive is cheap, sitting comfortably below $50.
 Moreover, the price usually doesn't fluxuate a whole lot like we've seen with GPUs – in fact, I've never seen this drive sell for more than $50.